CS-495-Historical-Sites/remnant/android-app/README.md

 - Install an emulation device
 - Press "run"
-    - This version of the project will send requests to our server hosted in AWS, so you do not need to set up the backend seperately.
+    - This version of the project will send requests to our server hosted in AWS, so you do not need to set up the backend separately.
 To connect to the backend running locally, edit the file at `app/src/main/java/com/ua/historicalsitesapp/util/ServerConfig.kt` so that `SERVER_URL = TEST_SERVER_URL`